José Mesa

-José Ramón Nova Mesa (/es/; born May 22, 1966) is a Dominican professional baseball pitcher who played in Major League Baseball from 1987 through 2007.
+José Ramón Nova Mesa (/es/; born May 22, 1966) is a Dominican former professional baseball pitcher who played in Major League Baseball from 1987 through 2007.
 He played for the Baltimore Orioles, Cleveland Indians, San Francisco Giants, Seattle Mariners, Philadelphia Phillies, Pittsburgh Pirates, Colorado Rockies, and Detroit Tigers.
 He retired with 321 career saves.

 Mesa was a two-time MLB All-Star and won the American League (AL) Rolaids Relief Man Award in 1995, when he led the AL in saves.
 His nickname was "Joe Table", the literal translation of his name in the English language.